billkendrick/iverba-2/README.md

 # Invenies Verba ("Find the Words")
-By Bill Kendrick <bill@newbreedsoftware.com>
+- By Bill Kendrick <bill@newbreedsoftware.com>
-Version 1 (TurboBASIC XL): August - September 18, 2014
+- Version 1 (TurboBASIC XL): August - September 18, 2014
-Version 2 (C): June 30, 202 - July 13, 2021
+- Version 2 (C): June 30, 202 - July 15, 2021

-NOTE: This document is not yet up-to-date with 2.0
+NOTE: This document is not yet fully up-to-date with 2.0

 ## About
 This game is based loosely the game "Lex", by Simple Machine, LLC,